vellvm/ticl/README.md

 the benefits of modularity and composition enjoyed by structural program logics.
 Reasoning about infinite traces and automata requires complex (co-)inductive proof techniques and familiarity with proof assistant mechanics (e.g., guardedness checker).
-We propose a structural approach to the verification of temporal properties with a new temporal logic that we call ictl.
-Using ictl, we internalize complex (co-)inductive proof techniques to structural lemmas and reasoning about variants and invariants.
+We propose a structural approach to the verification of temporal properties with a new temporal logic that we call ticl.
+Using ticl, we internalize complex (co-)inductive proof techniques to structural lemmas and reasoning about variants and invariants.
 We show that it is possible to perform mechanized proofs of general temporal properties, while working in a high-level of abstraction.
-We demonstrate the benefits of ictl by giving mechanized proofs of safety and liveness properties for programs with queues, secure memory, and distributed consensus.
+We demonstrate the benefits of ticl by giving mechanized proofs of safety and liveness properties for programs with queues, secure memory, and distributed consensus.

 # Building